Irakli Tsereteli: Legacy

 During his political career, Tsereteli was highly regarded by his peers, though he has since faded into relative obscurity.
 His leading role in the Petrograd Soviet led Lenin to refer to Tsereteli as "the conscience of the Revolution".
-Trotsky also paid tribute to him as "a splendid speaker whose moral authority had a strong appeal" adding: "He was the only one of my opponents to be take seriously, but, as is often the case in history, it took a revolution to prove that Tsereteli was not a revolutionary."
+Trotsky also paid tribute to him as "a splendid speaker whose moral authority had a strong appeal" adding: "He was the only one of my opponents to be taken seriously, but, as is often the case in history, it took a revolution to prove that Tsereteli was not a revolutionary."
 Lvov would later call him "the only true statesman in the Soviet".
 However, his refusal to perceive the Bolsheviks as a serious threat, even as late as October 1917, ultimately helped them lead the October Revolution.
 As Georgi Plekhanov, a contemporary Marxist and revolutionary, stated: "Tsereteli and his friends without themselves knowing or desiring it, have been preparing the road for Lenin."

 Tsereteli quickly faded from prominence in histories of the era.
 Rex A. Wade, one of the preeminent historians of the Russian Revolution, noted that Tsereteli "was not as flamboyant as Kerensky or as well known to foreigners as Miliukov, and therefore has not attracted as much attention as either in Western writings".
 Roobol concluded that "it was [his] prestige rather than the force of his arguments which won over the doubters".
 Roobol also described Tsereteli's career as "a rapid rise, a short period of generally recognized leadership and a rather more gradual slide into political isolation".